 The United States

-There are jurisdictions which prohibit citizens from participation in such activities as was the case in most of the USA until recently.
+Some jurisdictions prohibit citizens from participating in such activities as was the case in most of the USA until recently.
 Only punters residing in the states of Nevada, Oregon, Delaware, and Montana were allowed to participate in some forms of sports betting because of the Professional and Amateur Sports Protection Act (PASPA) that passed in 1992.

-The enactment of this piece of legislation resulted in an almost nationwide ban of online sports betting but fortunately the Act was overturned by a decision of the Supreme Court in May 2018.
-This favorable ruling of the Court paved the way for individual states to pass their own legislation in regard to the legality of online sports betting.
+The enactment of this piece of legislation resulted in an almost nationwide ban of online sports betting but fortunately, the Act was overturned by a decision of the Supreme Court in May 2018.
+This favorable ruling of the Court paved the way for individual states to pass their own legislation regarding the legality of online sports betting.
 Delaware has already legalized fully online sports betting.
 New Jersey is also among the states that legalized online sports betting, along with Pennsylvania, West Virginia, Indiana, Michigan, Iowa, New Hampshire.

 The United Kingdom